maha-hajja/conduit-connector-grpc-client/README.md

 # Conduit Connector for gRPC Client
 The gRPC Client connector is one of [Conduit](https://conduit.io) plugins.
 It provides a destination gRPC Client connector.

+This connector should be paired with another Conduit instance or pipeline, that provides a [gRPC server source](https://github.com/conduitio-labs/conduit-connector-grpc-server).
+Where the client will initiate the connection with the server, and start sending records to it.

 ## How to build?
 Run `make build` to build the connector.

 ## Testing
 Run `make test` to run all the unit tests.
-Run `make test-integration` to run the integration tests.

-The Docker compose file at `test/docker-compose.yml` can be used to run the required resource locally.

 ## Destination
 A client gRPC destination connector initiates connection with a gRPC server using the `url` provided as